pangkyl28/LC/README.md

 # LC
-These are my LeetCode Codes  -> At least all the ones that I had to port to VS code to debug with
+These are my LeetCode Codes  -> At least all the ones that I had to port to VS code to debug with.
+Don't update this too too often, usually update in bulk